drsusmitadas/mesalabs-day4-lab1/content/monday/lab1/bonus_tasks/_index.md

      - Inlists with issues: 0
   ```

    This checks the inlist files for any weird things that may have happened.
-If there are missing inlists, try running step (1) again, preferably the method you didnt try first time.
+If there are missing inlists, try running step (1) again, preferably the method you didn't try first time.

 ### 3. **Run the models** (this may take a while depending on the size of your input csv)